manusbhat/manusbhat-src/esoteric/esoteric-back/text/tags/Tutorials/Git Tutorial.md

 - `git commit`: commit the changes in the staging area to the local repo

 Hopefully, you're realizing the merit of git.
 Your goal when reading this tutorial is to understand why we do things the way we are doing them, and why git is designed the way it is.
 Moreover, always try to see why we even need a version control system; why go through all this effort; what value does it bring us?
 This will help you understand the commands and concepts much better.

+## Caveats

+Some stuff I've said is not entirely correct.
+For instance, git doesn't actually store diffs the majority of the time.
+This [blogpost](https://alexwlchan.net/a-plumbers-guide-to-git/) is a pretty good summary of the internals, and I recommend reading for further information.
+Also, branches don't necessarily point to leaves, but I think that's an easier interpretation coming from a competitive programming perspective.

 # Part 2: Remotes, Branches and Merges